tezos/tezos-mirror/docs/index.rst

 Latest Release
 --------------

-The current version of Tezos is Mainnet 2020 February.
+The current version of Tezos is :ref:`version-7`.

-:ref:`version-7` is a release candidate for the next version.

 The Community
 -------------